wandyezj/Random/writings/thoughts/an_intro_to_api_design.md

 The process of API design is a knowledge capture exercise.
 The goal of the API Design process is to capture as much information as possible into the APIs specification and clearly communicate that information to the implementers and users of the API.

-API Designs that are useful, intuitive, and testable are time consuming to produce but the results are worth it.
+API Designs that are useful, intuitive, and testable can be time consuming to produce but the results are worth it.

 What can be done to maximize the benefit of the design process?